Tuesday, February 13, 2024

 These eggs are essentially steamed, not boiled.

-Put an inch of water in a saucepan and bring to a boil over high heat.
+Put an inch of water in a saucepan and bring it to a boil over high heat.
 Put a basket steamer in the pan and carefully add the eggs to the steamer.

 Cover the pan and reduce the heat to medium-low.
-Cook the eggs for 13 minutes, no longer.
+Cook the eggs for 13 minutes—no longer.

 While the eggs are cooking, get a bowl of ice water ready using 2 cups of ice cubes and 2 cups of cold water.
 I keep it in the sink.